WilliamMena/WilliamMena/resume.md

 - Formed a Preview of your script/subtitles on the homepage before saving to the user profile

 ### Pipeline Stock App - [GitHub](https://github.com/williammena/pipeline-stock-app)
-- Home page presents the users current portfolio value and each stocks daily performance
+- Home page presents the user's current portfolio value and each stock's daily performance
 - Developed a cache to reduce the amount of API calls across all users.
 Limit to 1 call a minute per stock
 - Fetches from the IEX API for current details on all stocks like market open to even the year

 ### Sheridan Frontend - [Live Link](https://sheridan-frontend.netlify.app/)
 - Fully Responsive website using Bootstrap
-- Followed PDF wireframe to build website in full HTML/CSS
+- Followed PDF wireframe to build the website in full HTML/CSS

 ## EDUCATION